I believe the world is beautiful, and that poetry, like bread, is for everyone. —Roque Dalton

 You knew this one was coming, right?

 Perhaps one of the most analyzed modern poems, "This is Just to Say" leaves great room for interpretation.
 Critics have assumed everything from uselessness, to regret, to sexual frustration as key themes.
-Critics not only debate its meaning, but whether the poem is a poem at all.
-Some claim it was a note scribbled on a napkin left for his wife to find, others question its poetic backbone because, aside from all the lines looking the same aesthetically, the compilation of words is void of discernable metrical form.
+Some wonder whether the poem is a poem at all.
+Some claim it was a note scribbled on a napkin left for his wife to find, others question its poetic backbone because, aside from all the lines looking the same aesthetically, the compilation of words is void of discernible metrical form.

 Welcome to the world of poetic analysis.